What Nike Shoes Are Best for Long-Distance Running?

 Durable Outsole

 The outsole of the shoe takes a beating during long runs.
-Look for distance-running shoes that provide a grippy tread and plenty of traction for all weather conditions.
+Look for distance running shoes that provide a grippy tread and plenty of traction for all weather conditions.

 Shoe Weight

-Lastly, you'll want to consider the weight of the shoe.
+Lastly, you’ll want to consider the weight of the shoe.
 Lighter, faster racers looking for a podium finish will want a lighter shoe with less cushioning to enhance mobility and speed.
 Usually, these shoes have improved ground feel to facilitate responsiveness and energy return.
-On the other hand, athletes who have set a goal to simply finish a long race or to outpace their own personal record may find that extra cushioning is essential when finding a shoe to get them to the finishing line.
+On the other hand, athletes who have set a goal to simply finish a long race or to outpace their own personal record may find that extra cushioning is essential when finding a shoe to get them to the finish line.

-Distance-Running Shoe FAQs
+Distance Running Shoe FAQs

-Should my Distance-Running Shoes Be the Same Size as my Casual or Dress Shoes?
+Should my Distance Running Shoes Be the Same Size as my Casual or Dress Shoes?

 Every runner has a running shoe fit and feel they prefer.
 Some runners go up half a size to account for foot swelling during longer runs.
 Other runners prefer a snug, sock-like fit.
 Which is right for you?
 The right fit is whatever feels best.
 And the only way to know for sure is to get out there and put some miles in.